bbossgroups/bboss-elastic-tran/README_zh_CN.md

 # How to use Elasticsearch BBoss.

-First add the maven dependency of BBoss to your pom.xml:
+Add the maven dependency of BBoss to your pom.xml:

 ```xml
        <dependency>